Register to study through Unisa

 It's a simple process, involving two steps:

-Step 1: Download the declaration and credit check consent form (PDF).
-Complete and sign the form.
-Submit it as part of the online application process (step 2).
+- Download the declaration and credit check consent form (PDF).
+Complete and sign the form, and then submit it as part of the online application process (step 2).
 By submitting this form, you give Unisa and its designated service providers permission to verify the information you submit as part of your application.

-Step 2: Complete and submit the online application form (which will be available between 8 and 22 March 2017).
+- Complete and submit the online application form (only available during the relevant application period).
 Remember to include your completed declaration and credit check consent form.

 When will I know the outcome of my application?

-Unisa will inform you of the outcome of your application for the 2017 fee adjustment grant by no later than the end of April 2017.
+Unisa will inform you of the outcome of your application by no later than the end of April 2017.

 - If your application is successful, your Unisa student fee account will be adjusted with the relevant amount.